 Add elements from Pattern

-Enterprise Architect provides Patterns in the Diagram Toolbox and in the Resources window; you can create your own Patterns and make them available from the same places.
-Patterns are a great way to create template structures of elements in your specifications, and you can 'drag and drop' them from the Toolbox or Resources window into the Specification Manager.
+Enterprise Architect provides Patterns in the Diagram Toolbox and in the 'Resources' tab of the Browser window; you can create your own Patterns and make them available from the same places.
+Patterns are a great way to create template structures of elements in your specifications, and you can 'drag and drop' them from the Toolbox or 'Resources' tab of the Browser window into the Specification Manager.

 When you release the mouse button to 'drop' the Pattern, a short menu displays from which you select to add the Pattern elements underneath the item immediately above, either as a peer structure or as a child structure.